SAP/openui5-docs/docs/Performance_Measurement_Using_sapuiperformanceMeasurement_Module_78880c0.md

 #### 3. Interpret the results

-Each entry in the resulting array provides an object of the following structure:

 -   `id`: `string`

     The unique ID of the measurement as provided in the `start` or `average` method